rjsears/plex_stuff/README.md

 # proxmox_zfs_smart_report.sh
 Script used on my FreeNAS servers to monitor ZFS and SMART information.
 I modified it for us on Linux systems, mostly my Proxmox servers running on top of ZFS.
 Original script can be found at forums.freenas.org.

+# drive_temp_proxmox.sh
+Drive temp script to report excessive drive temps on Proxmox servers.
+Drives to monitor are set manually in the script and should be SATA only.
+SSD and SAS do not report drive temps correctly for this script.